On this page

-Buying and sending foreign money translations
+Buying and converting foreign money

-Shopping around can save you money
+Shopping around can save money

 The ACCC’s Foreign Currency Conversion Services inquiry in 2019 found the big 4 banks were often more expensive than other suppliers for buying foreign cash and international money transfers.
 For common currencies, such as the United States dollar (USD) and Great British pound (GBP), we found the big 4 banks were rarely the cheapest option.